jmquigley/util.string/docs/index.md

 - text <code>string</code> - the string to search within
 - re <code>RegExp</code> - the regex object to search with
 - i <code>number</code> - a starting index value

+<a name="splitInTwo"></a>

+## splitInTwo(text, delimiter) ⇒
+Splits a string into a left an right string tuple based on a given delimiter.
+The delimter is not included in either string (the first instance encountered) This function will not trim the left/right string as a side effect.

+**Kind**: global function
+**Returns**: a tuple containing the left side and the right side of the delimter. both values are a string.
+If no delimiter was found then the whole string is returned in the first position of the tuple and the second part is an empty string.
+**Params**

+- text <code>string</code> - the string to split
+- delimiter <code>string</code> - the string within the text string where the split will occur.

 <a name="splitNL"></a>